matthewdau85/APGMS-Final/docs/compliance/retention-worm-sop.md

 1. **Generate evidence** – Use designated account reconciliation or compliance exports to create artifacts; each transaction writes a SHA-256 digest and provisional `internal:*` URI (`domain/policy/designated-accounts.ts`).
-2. **Promote to immutable storage** – Background jobs update the `wormUri` to the immutable location once replication completes (`services/api-gateway/src/app.ts`).
+2. **Catalogue internal URI** – Each artifact retains the `internal:*` `wormUri` assigned during the transaction; record this identifier alongside the digest in the compliance evidence register.
+3. **Export to WORM storage** – During regulator handoffs, export the artifact bundle and upload it to the designated immutable store.
+Capture the exported location (e.g. S3 Object Lock bucket URI) in the register entry.
-3. **Verify integrity** – Regulators and auditors can rerun `scripts/regulator-smoke.mjs` or hash downloads via the Evidence Library UI to validate digests.
+4. **Verify integrity** – Regulators and auditors can rerun `scripts/regulator-smoke.mjs` or hash downloads via the Evidence Library UI to validate digests.
-4. **Catalogue evidence** – Record artifact IDs, hashes, and WORM URIs in the compliance evidence register.
+5. **Catalogue evidence** – Ensure the register links the internal artifact ID, SHA-256 digest, and exported WORM location for each record.

 ## Disposal workflow